MicrosoftDocs/architecture-center/docs/cloud-adoption/operations/monitor/platform-overview.md

 This article compares the current offerings available, and outlines our recommended strategy based on the following factors:

 * Your current investment in Operations Manager or other monitoring platforms on your corporate network, and whether it’s tightly integrated with your IT operations processes.
 * Your migration approach to Azure.
-This approach could be a staged one, extending your corporate network to Azure, or redesigning applications and services to run natively in Azure by using a combination of IaaS and PaaS resources.
+This approach can be a staged one, extending your corporate network to Azure, or redesigning applications and services to run natively in Azure by using a combination of IaaS and PaaS resources.

 Our strategy includes support for monitoring infrastructure (compute, storage, and server workloads), application (end-user, exceptions, and client), and network resources to deliver a complete, service-oriented monitoring perspective.